 How to Properly Store Coffee

-The number one mistake I see regarding coffee storage is to decant coffee into a clear container.
+The number one mistake I see regarding coffee storage is to decant coffee into a clear container outside of a closed cabinet (inside of a closed cabinet is fine).
 Coffee must be kept away from light.
 Otherwise, the exposure to light can degrade it’s flavor.
-So, coffee must be stored in an opaque container.
+So, coffee must be stored in an opaque container or closed cabinet if the container is clear.
 It is best to leave coffee in it’s original packaging or an air tight, opaque container like this (found here):

 The best way to consume coffee is to grind the whole bean as needed.
 In that case, you would simply leave the beans in their original bag or a container like the one shown above.
 This is a handy to scoop to use for either whole coffee beans or coffee grounds (found here):